Past projects focused on children/adolescents

 Providing professional care for orphans with special needs

-After having supported the establishment and maintenance of a physiotherapy station in the privately run orphanage over a period of three years, Dalyan now supports the consolidation of a second, expanded physiotherapy program in the new government sponsored orphanage.
-With Dalyan’s support over a period of three years, 45 children benefit every year from the physiotherapy program as well as from cognitive training.
+After having supported the establishment and maintenance of a physiotherapy station in the privately run orphanage over a period of three years, Dalyan supported the consolidation of a second, expanded physiotherapy program in the new government sponsored orphanage.
+With Dalyan’s support over a period of three years, 45 children benefitted every year from the physiotherapy program as well as from cognitive training.

 Giving today’s street children a better tomorrow